andy-page-developer/Blogger-Compact-Dashboard/README.md

 **Version History**

+Version 0.5
+- Increased height of Label Filter Modal Window on Dashboard (Screenshot below)
+- Increased width of Labels section on the Editor (Screenshot below)
+- Decreased Padding and Font Size of Labels on both of the above (Screenshot below)

 Version 0.4
 - Hoover over Tools reduced in size and now black
 - Label Filter Modal Font padding reduced